-Air Pressure Method:
+Winterize with Air Pressure

-This method uses compressed air to blow out any remaining water in the system after initially draining water using drain valves.
+This method uses compressed air to blow out any remaining water in the system after initially draining water lines using drain valves.
 Tools required would be an air compressor and a blowout plug.

-Before applying air pressure to the utility center, 4 colored valves (WHITE, RED, GREEN, BLUE) MUST be set to 45° or damage may occur to the utility center.
+Before applying air pressure to the utility center, the 2 colored valves (GREEN abd BLUE) $\underline{MUST}$ be set to 45° or damage may occur to the utility center.

-- Never apply air pressure to the water system with any of the valves in the closed position.
+Never apply air pressure to the water system with any of the valves in the closed position.
 Air pressure applied to a closed valve, faucet or low point drain could potentially damage the seals and cause water leaks.
-If you have questions, consult with your RV dealer.
-Using RV antifreeze is the preferred method of winterization. - □ Recommended pressure is 30 PSI, exceeding this pressure may rupture water line couplings and void your warranty. - 1.
-Turn off the water heater gas valve typically located outside the RV.
-Water heater power should be OFF (turn off both ELECTRIC and GAS switches).
-(Turn off power to the tankless water heater) - 2.
-On the Uni-Doc utility center there are no water heater bypass valves. - Level the RV and drain the fresh water tank, tank (storage) water heater and hot & cold water lines.
-Open all low point drains and fresh water tank drain.
-Open faucets inside the RV to relieve pressure and allow lines to drain.
+If you have questions, consult your RV dealer.
+Using RV antifreeze is the preferred method of winterization.

+Recommended air pressure is 30 PSI MAX.
+Exceeding this pressure may rupture water line couplings and void your warranty.

+- 1. Water heater power should be OFF (ELECTRIC and GAS switches).
+The switches are located inside the RV at Command Center panel. - 2.
+The water heater bypass valve should be set to NORMAL.
+Lever pointing to the left as shown. - 3.
+Level the RV and drain the fresh water tank, the tank (storage) water heater and the hot and cold water lines.
+Open all low point drains and the fresh water tank drain.
+Faucets inside the RV should be opened to relieve pressure to allow water lines to drain.
 Refer to Draining the Fresh Water System section.

-4. Remove the drain plug from the tank (storage) water heater (Fig 1) (typically located outside the RV).
+- 4. If your RV has a Spray Port on the outside of the trailer, this port should be drained at this time.
+Refer to Winterize the Spray Port section for the procedure. - Remove the drain plug from the tank (storage) water heater located outside the RV ).
 Do not remove the drain plug if the water heater is hot or under pressure.
-Release pressure & let it cool off.
+Release pressure and let it cool down. - Water filter should be removed for winterizing.
+See Water Purification System section.
+Your RV may have one of two types of filters: